Robustness Among Multiwinner Voting Rules: Beyond the Worst Case: An Experimental Evaluation

-Among our rules, $k$-Borda is the most robust one ($k$-Copeland holds second place), whereas rules that achieve either diversity ($\bordacc$ and, to some extent, SNTV) or proportionality (STV) are more vulnerable to small changes in the input.
+Among our rules, $k$-Borda is the most robust one ($k$-Copeland$^\alpha$, for $\alpha=0.5$, holds the second place), whereas rules that achieve either diversity ($\bordacc$ and, to some extent, SNTV) or proportionality (STV) are usually more vulnerable to small changes in the input.
 This is aligned with what we have seen in the theoretical part of the paper (with a minor exception of SNTV).
-As expected, the robustness radius decreases with the increase of randomness in the voters' preferences.
-Indeed, one needs to make more swaps to change the outcome of elections which are highly biased towards the resulting winners.
-Thus we conclude that preferences in the sushi datasets are not highly centered, as the radiuses of these elections are small.
+For the case of $k$-Borda, indeed, we would expect that many swaps would cancel each other out (in terms of the effect on the Borda scores of the candidates), which explains the rule's large robustness.
+The performance of Borda can also be explained by noting that it is a maximum likelihood estimator for a noise model that is somewhat similar to ours (see, e.g., the overview provided by Elkind and Slinko~\cite{elk-sli:b:rationalization}).